ray-project/ray/doc/source/train/common/torch-configure-train_func.rst

 Each distributed training worker executes this function.

-You can also specify the input argument for `train_func` via the Trainer's `train_loop_config` parameter.
+You can also specify the input argument for `train_func` as a dictionary via the Trainer's `train_loop_config`.
 For example:

 .. testcode:: python
     :skipif: True